meranamkarthikeyavarma/helpdesk/README.md

 **Remember to update `VITE_API_BASE` to your production API URL!**
 ---

+**"Note: The repository includes a pre-populated app.db file with sample ticket data.
+First-time users can skip the seeding step and start using the application right away!"**
+---

 ⭐ If you found this project helpful, please give it a star!

 📫 Questions?
 Open an issue or reach out!